 If the call is exceptionally tight, the assistant can raise the flag when the attacking move ends.
 This could, for instance, mean a corner is cancelled and offside given.
 Similarly, referees have the right to let play continue if it is felt there could be an attacking advantage.

-This differs to UEFA and FIFA competitions, in which flags are kept down unless a player is clearly offside.
+In the Premier League, linesman have been told to raise their flag as usual and wait for the referee to make the decision on when play stops, which differs to UEFA and FIFA competitions, in which flags are kept down unless a player is clearly offside.
 This means play can run on unnecessarily.

 Questions & Answers: VAR— The IFAB (@TheIFAB) April 10, 2019